Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Introduction

 \begin{theorem} If $(X,d,m)$ satisfies the $\CD^e(\KK,N)$-condition then for each $N'>N$ the metric measure space $(X,d',m')$ satisfies the $\CD^e(\KK',N')$-condition with a number $\KK'$ explicitly given in terms of $\K$, $v$ and $w$.
 For instance, if $v=0$

 If $w=0$ also $N=N'=\infty$ is admissible; if $w=\frac1N v$ also $N'=N$ is admissible. \end{theorem}

-From the very beginning, in theoretical studies and applications of the Bakry-Emery condition and of the Lott-Sturm-Villani condition, their transformation behavior under drift transformation was well studied and widely used \cite{Bak-Eme}, \cite{Stu1,Stu2,LV}.
-As far as we know, however, until now for none of the other transformations of diffusion operators a transformation result for the Bakry-Emery condition or for the Lott-Sturm-Villani condition existed.
+From the very beginning, in theoretical studies and applications of the Bakry-{\'E}mery condition and of the Lott-Sturm-Villani condition, their transformation behavior under drift transformation was well studied and widely used \cite{Bak-Eme}, \cite{Stu1,Stu2,LV}.
+As far as we know, however, until now for none of the other transformations of diffusion operators a transformation result for the Bakry-{\'E}mery condition or for the Lott-Sturm-Villani condition existed.